 What is an ETL Tool?

 As the acronym suggests, an ETL tool is a software built to extract, transform and load data, activities vital to data warehousing projects.
 These tools come with pre-configured components that automate data wrangling steps, processing it through various layers of cleansing and augmentation, resulting in data that is ready for analysis.
-By using a powerful and carefully chosen ETL tool, organizations can bring big data to bare effectively.
+A powerful and carefully chosen ETL tool for organizations leverages Big Data effectively.

 The ABCs to ETL